Map Name: 2024-2025 Turtle Lake-Mercer Elementary Continuous Improvement Plan

 Critical Initiative

 • ELEOT Observations on student engagement to be completed by Academic Instructional Practices team and administration.
+The goal is one observation per teacher per semester.

 • Review and reinforce expectations for use of student engagement strategies.